 Polly’s at the Pier has a fresh menu and veggie 🌱options as well as juices and housemade teas that were fabulous!
 I had the mango strawberry and it was YUM!

 Polly’s stays pretty busy most of the time, so be prepared to wait in line to place your order, but the service is fast and friendly.
 Breakfast for two with fancy drinks and the extra scone was about $35 plus tip.
 St. Croix eats can be where you spend your tourist dollar.

 Toast Diner located right off the pier in Christiansted is an incredible breakfast and lunch restaurant in St. Croix!

-Locals know to get there early.
-As a matter of fact we were cutting it close getting there at 7:45!
+Locals know to get here early.
+As a matter of fact we were cutting it close getting to this St. Croix restaurant at 7:45!
 They open at 8:00

 There was a line already and the waitress took note and seated us according to how we arrived.
 When you eat in St. Croix, you must visit here at least once.
 The Venezuelan fare and funky diner is their signature motto, but you just have to look at the ratings on GoogleMaps to see the truth too.
 Have an Arepa!

 These super tasty Venezuelan breakfast sandwiches were a delight and you can have hashbrowns your way as well.
 I like mine melt in your mouth and they were!
-This area of Christiansted in packed with restaurants, make sure you don’t miss Toast, it’s down an alley and almost hard to find, really just follow the crowd!
+This area of Christiansted, St. Croix is packed with restaurants, make sure you don’t miss Toast, it’s down an alley and almost hard to find, really just follow the crowd!
 This definitely a must when you eat in St. Croix!